-Pumpkin Cookie Dough Bites packed with a nutty, oat crunch & filled with warm, fall spices.
-A chocolate treat that's deceptively healthy!
+Pumpkin Cookie Dough Bites packed with a nutty, oat crunch on the outside and filled with warm, fall spices on the inside.
+A chocolatey treat that's deceptively healthy!
 Gluten Free + Low Calorie + Vegan

-The worst part about making a recipe is naming it.
+The worst part about making a recipe?
+Naming it!
 That, and coming up with the short description blurb you see at the beginning of my recipe posts.
-I spend more time on those two things than making the actual food.
-Take this recipe for instance, I renamed it four times before settling on Pumpkin Cookie Dough Bites.
-I think I need to consider outsourcing this task because it’s gotten out of hand!
+I spend more time on those two things than the actual making of the food.

 Pumpkin Protein Dough Bites